You may have heard me say before that we follow a four-year cycle of chronological history in our homeschool.

 These books will be on our informational shelf.

-I’m still deciding on the final “best of the best” elementary living lit list to take us through our upcoming ancient history year, but I’m already beginning to gather a pile of informational books that will follow us through the entire first 4 (or 5) year cycle.
-We’ll use these to “see” the history we’ve been studying and dig a little deeper at times.
+I’m still deciding on the final “best of the best” elementary living literature list to take us through our upcoming ancient history year.
+However, I’ve already gathered a pile of informational books that will follow us through the entire first 4 (or 5) year cycle.
+We’ll use these to “see” the history and dig a little deeper at times.

 Note: Many of these books have at least a mention of evolution-based beginnings.
 Some of them will also discuss gods and goddesses (which is part of ancient history.)
 I always read through these types of books once with Eli (if just quickly) to discuss any potential issues before putting them on his read-alone shelf.

-As we jump into the first ancient history cycle this coming August (or maybe September), I’ll be sure to share our journeys with you!
-Until then, I’ll be thinking about which timeline we’ll be using this year and gathering must-do lessons from my ancient history Pinterest board.
-I’ll also be considering which of my “top 10” ancient history living books Eli might be ready to read in 3rd grade.
+As we jump into the first ancient history cycle, I’ll be sure to share our journeys with you!
+Until then, I’ll think about which timeline we’ll be using this year and gather must-do lessons from my ancient history Pinterest board.
+I’ll also consider which of my “top 10” ancient history living books Eli might be ready to read in 3rd grade.

 Oh, I do so enjoy lazy summer days of curriculum planning!